openebs-archive/openebs-docs/docs/configuresc.md

   - This Is associated with cStorVolumeReplica.
   - Defaults to the number of cores on the machine.

 **Note:**  These configuration can be only used during volume provisioning.
+Default values will be used in case of **invalid/None** values has been provided using configuration.

 **Example Configuration:**